-The number of live births in 2011 was 1.05 million or 8.3 per 1000 population.
+The number of live births in 2016 was 1 million or 8.3 per 1000 population (Japanese only.
 A caution about the vital statistics is that the figure does not include foreign nationals.
-In fact, the total number of live births was 1.1 million.
+In fact, the total number of live births was 1.04 million.
 Approximately 3% of newborns are foreigners.

 Aging of the population is attributable not only to prolonged life span but also to the sharp decline of birth rate.
 Japan once boasted of its high fertility rate.
 During 1947 through 1949, the first baby boom, the annual live birth was around 2.6 million or the crude fertility rate of 4.
-However, the crude fertility rate has consistently declined to the latest figure of 1.37 (2010), far below the replacement level.
-This figure is higher than Korea (1.13, in 2006) but far lower than the U.S. (2.1 in 2006).
+However, the crude fertility rate has consistently declined to the latest figure of 1.34 (2015), far below the replacement level.
+The decline in fertility, however, is an international trend.
+According to the latest data from OECD, Japan is definitely one of the countries with low fertility but by no means the lowest.